 5.3.
 Figures (illustrations): Graphs, Tables, Clinical Photographs and Photomicrographs

 Figure legends must be given at the end of the manuscript.
 Sufficient information should be included to allow the figure to be understood without reference to the text.
 Authors wishing to use any previously published figures must submit written permission from the copyright holder.
 Figure legends should be written in the following style:

 1. Organ or tissue; animal identification, Case No. A sentence describing the change that is visible in the print.
-(For photomicrographs add: staining method with names of stains and counter stains and magnification, e.g. avidin biotin peroxidase complex method, Mayer's Haematoxylin counter stain)
+(For photomicrographs add: staining method with names of stains and counter stains and magnification, e.g. avidin–biotin– peroxidase complex method, Mayer's Haematoxylin counter stain, x40).

 Clinical and histopathology (photomicrograph) figures must be no more than 19 cm in width and must be submitted at a resolution of 300 dpi.

 Limit figures to those that reduce or clarify the text.
-These should be free of extraneous material, and, where possible, if portions of the handler, for example, fingers or hands are to be included, particularly adjacent to lesions, should be gloved.
+These should be free of extraneous material and, where possible, if portions of the handler such as fingers or hands are to be included, particularly adjacent to lesions, they should be gloved.

-Authors are not obliged to use length or scale bars, although reviewers/editors may recommend their use because it is deemed to be critical to the understanding of photomicrograph or electron micrograph images.
-Magnification (scale) bars should be approximately 1 cm long and placed in the lower right corner; 5mm above the lower margin and with the right end 5 mm from the right margin.
-For figures that consist of multiple parts, individual parts of the figure should be identified by capital
+Authors are not obliged to use length or scale bars, reviewers/editors may recommend their use because it is deemed to be critical to the understanding of photomicrograph; they are required for electron micrograph images.
+Magnification (scale) bars should be black, approximately 1 cm long and placed in the lower right corner, 5 mm above the lower margin and with the right end 5 mm from the right margin.

 Article in journal